IvoWams/Flexplayer/README.md

 ## Webserver

-The webapp/ folder wil get hosted as a Webserver on the PI (not using Express, but a simple socket setup, as simple and lightweight as possible.
+The webapp/ folder will be hosted by a Webserver on the PI (not using Express, but a simple socket setup, as simple and lightweight as possible.
 See src/Web.ts).

 ## Config